pedrohsmaia/datablood/README.md

 We actively maintain the starter and add new features and updates to it.

-### Rolling Your Syncing Workflow

-While Tamagui's bot is the easiest way you can receive updates, you may also use the `actions-template-sync` GitHub action if you prefer.
-It will run on a custom interval and check for changes from the template so you don't miss out on the new updates.

-To set up this action, read the [Private template repository](https://github.com/marketplace/actions/actions-template-sync#private-template-repository) section.

 ## UI Kit

 Note we're following the [design systems guide](https://tamagui.dev/docs/guides/design-systems) and creating our own package for components.